thim81/openapi-format/readme.md

 This package is inspired by
 the [@microsoft.azure/format-spec](https://www.npmjs.com/package/@microsoft.azure/format-spec) from @fearthecowboy.
-The original code was not available on Github and the last update was 3 years ago, so to improve support and extend it we tried to reproduce the original functionality.
+The original code was not available on Github, with the last update was 3 years ago, so to improve support and extend it we tried to reproduce the original functionality.